 Improving team building is a team effort, and it evolves with the feedback and past experience of each new employee.
 Here's what we do now to get to know each other and bond.

 Every new employee meets one-on-one with everyone when they start

 New employees must get the chance to have an intimate conversation with each of their new colleagues.

 We maintain a slide deck where each employee gets one slide to tell the rest of the team about themselves through text and photos.
 We provide a template slide and instructions to help people get started.
 Every new employee presents their slide at our All Hands meeting, and we learn many interesting things that may not come up in casual conversation!

 Use the #social channel as a way to share things unrelated to work

-Our team's past experience with Slack was a large number of social channels that became distractions.
-While we actively avoid that at Ashby, Slack is still a great medium for a remote team to share non-work things and have impromptu social conversations.
+Our team's experience with Slack was many social channels that became distractions.
+While we actively avoid that at Ashby, Slack is still an excellent medium for a remote team to share non-work things and have impromptu social conversations.

 Share a personal update in our weekly meeting

 We have a weekly Monday standup meeting where everyone on the team shares what they plan to work on during the week.
 At the end of each person's update, they also share something going on in their personal lives.
 Sometimes it's a funny story from the weekend, something one of their kids did, or a disastrous date.
 It's a fun way to connect and gives us an ongoing glimpse into each other's lives.